First Trimester

 The changes happening in your body at this stage are far more significant than they appear from the outside:

 Your blood volume is increasing.
-Over the course of pregnancy, your body will produce up to 50 percent more blood than normal.
+Over the course of pregnancy, your body produces roughly 45 percent more blood than before pregnancy.
 That process is already underway.
 Your heart is beginning to work harder, pumping more blood with each beat to supply the growing placenta and uterus.

 Your uterus has already doubled in size.
 Even though it's still tucked behind your pelvic bone — which is why there's no visible bump yet — your uterus is growing rapidly.
 The muscles and ligaments surrounding it are stretching to accommodate, which is why you might feel mild cramping or pulling sensations.